bekher/parapit-style/README.md

 + Complex conditional expressions should be assigned to a variable

 #### Other practices
-+ Avoid “magic” code; definition: spaghettified and/or mysterious code that works without explaination
++ Avoid “magic” code; definition: spaghettified and/or mysterious code that works without explanation
 + Do not put an else after a return, the else will be executed regardless
 + Do not compare `x == true` or `x == false`, use `(x)` or `(!x)`.
 However, do compare objects to null and strings to “” if there is chance for confusion
 + Declare local functions close to their use